tongwu-msft/azure-rest-api-specs/docs-ref-overwrite/keyvault/vault-ops-certificates.md

 Set specified members in the certificate policy.
 Leave others as null.

+See [Common parameters and headers](~/docs-ref-conceptual/keyvault/common-parameters-and-headers.md) for headers and parameters that are used by all requests.

 In your request:

 - Replace `{certificate-name}` with the name of the certificate for which you want to update the policy.

-Alternate Method: POST with X-HTTP-METHOD header that specifies PATCH.

-- An alternative to using PATCH is to use PUT so, you effect a set / replacement behavior.
+Alternate Method: An alternative to using PATCH is to use PUT so, you effect a set / replacement behavior.
 PATCH will allow you to specify as few as one property in the request such that only that property will be updated.
 PUT will completely replace the policy.
 In other words, if you specify all properties with a PATCH method, then it is equivalent to using a PUT method effectively setting all properties of the certificate policy.

 For more information, see [About keys, secrets, and certificates](~/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md) and [Authentication, requests and responses](~/docs-ref-conceptual/keyvault/authentication--requests-and-responses.md).